 The results of our tests are:

-- On Windows Vista/Windows 2008 R1 you can run about 300 WMI sensors with one minute interval.
+▪On Windows 2008 (R1), you can run about 300 WMI sensors with a 1-minute scanning interval.

-- System performance (CPU, memory etc.) of virtualization does not strongly affect WMI monitoring performance.
+▪System performance (CPU, memory, etc.) of virtualization does not strongly affect WMI monitoring performance.

-If you want to use WMI for network monitoring of more than 20 or 30 systems, please consider the following rules:
+If you want to use WMI for network monitoring of more than 20 or 30 systems, consider the following rules: